dmaynard/website/content/posts/2019-07-23-software-artist-1982-vs-today.md

 So game development was possible for an indivdual software artist in 1982.
 However marketing, publishing and distributing software was all but impossible for an individual.
 So one needed a publisher.
 I was very lucky that Electronic Arts published my game.
 I have long suspected that their desire to hire me played a large role in their decision.

 ## Indie Software Development Today

+Darworms is implemented as a single page application.
+It is written in a modern version of JavaScript called ECMA Script 6 or simply ES6.
+It uses an application framework called [JQuery Mobile](https://jquerymobile.com/) which is built on top of [JQuery](https://jquery.com/).
+I developed Darworms using my 15" MacBook Pro with 16MB of RAM.
+I stated out using Webstorm as an IDE but switched to [Atom](https://atom.io).
+[Github](https://github.com/dmaynard/Darworms) is used for source control.
+Deployment to darworms.com and serving darworms.com is done by [Netlify](https:netlify.com) which is amazing and wonderful.
 Today the independent game developer has an embarressment of riches at her disposal.
 For about the price of my Atari 800 with extra memory and disk drives I now have a 15" MacBook Pro, with a 5,000 times faster CPU, and with over 300,000 times more RAM.
 The amount of information I have immediate access to is has grown at an even faster rate with the development of the internet.
 However the complexity of the systems has almost kept pace.
 In 1982 my entire development environment was 250 KB (three floppies).
 Today my Darworms project directory alone is about 100 MB or 400 time larger.
 Here are the technologies I had to learn to complete the game in
 ### 1982:
 * Atari Hardware Architecture